Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 ## _Disclaimer_

-This is a beta release of Azure EventGrid's `EventGridClient`, which along with the GA `EventGridPublisherClient`. `EventGridClient` supports `publish_cloud_events`, `receive_cloud_events`, `acknowledge_cloud_events` , `release_cloud_events`, `reject_cloud_events`, and `renew_cloud_event_locks` operations.
+This is a beta release of Azure EventGrid's `EventGridClient`. `EventGridClient` supports `send`, `receive_cloud_events`, `acknowledge_cloud_events` , `release_cloud_events`, `reject_cloud_events`, and `renew_cloud_event_locks` operations.
 Please refer to the [samples](https://github.com/Azure/azure-sdk-for-python/tree/feature/eventgrid/sdk/eventgrid/azure-eventgrid/samples/sync_samples/eventgrid_client_samples) for further information.

 ## Getting started

 ### Prerequisites
-* Python 3.7 or later is required to use this package.
+* Python 3.8 or later is required to use this package.
-* You must have an [Azure subscription][azure_subscription] and an Event Grid Topic resource to use this package.
+* You must have an [Azure subscription][azure_subscription] and an Event Grid Namespace resource, or an Event Grid Topic resource to use this package.
+To create an Event Grid Namespace resource follow [this tutorial](https://learn.microsoft.com/en-us/azure/event-grid/create-view-manage-namespaces).
 Follow this [step-by-step tutorial](https://docs.microsoft.com/azure/event-grid/custom-event-quickstart-portal) to register the Event Grid resource provider and create Event Grid topics using the [Azure portal](https://portal.azure.com/).
 There is a [similar tutorial](https://docs.microsoft.com/azure/event-grid/custom-event-quickstart) using [Azure CLI](https://docs.microsoft.com/cli/azure).

 ### Install the package